thexdesk/mission-control/README.md

 ## Servers

 Mission Control is currently running on two servers: production and testing.
 The production server is located at [spacex-mission-control.herokuapp.com](https://spacex-mission-control.herokuapp.com), while the testing server is at [spx-mc-testing.herokuapp.com](https://spx-mc-testing.herokuapp.com).
-The production server should be stable and (mostly) bug-free, while the testing server may be unstable and (though unlikely) possible not functional.
+The production server should be stable and (mostly) bug-free, while the testing server may be unstable and (though unlikely) possibly not functional.
 However, the testing server will likely be a step or two ahead of production, feature-wise.

 ## Installation